List of Jono and Ben episodes: Red Nose Day Comedy Cure For Kids (2013)

 While not entirely a part of the Jono & Ben at Ten show, the special was to raise money for the Cure For Kids cause.
 Jono, Ben and Guy, "biked" the length of New Zealand (Invercargill to Cape Reinga) while performing their shows skits and challenges in different cities.
 The special was an amalgamation between the Friday night primetime shows on TV3, including 7 Days, Jono and Ben at Ten, Super City and The X-Factor.
 At the time of airing, both 7 Days and Jono and Ben at Ten were on their mid-series hiatus.

-In Bluff, Dunedin, Christchurch, Wellington, Palmerston North, Taupo, Hamilton and Whangarei.
+In Bluff, Dunedin, Christchurch, Picton, Wellington, Palmerston North, Taupo, Hamilton and Whangarei.